SorenTech/legal.soren.tech/src/pages/master-service-agreement.md

 You agree to indemnify, defend and hold harmless Soren LLC (and it’s members, employees, agents, and representatives) from any and all claims, actions, damages, liabilities, costs and expenses (including, without limitation, reasonable attorneys’ fees, costs and expenses) arising (i) in any manner caused by Your gross negligence; (ii) out of any claim that materials You provided, or any portion thereof, in fact infringe upon or violate any proprietary rights of any third party, including but not limited to patent, copyright and trade secret rights; or (iii) from a breach or alleged breach of any of Your representations, warranties or agreements herein.

 TO THE MAXIMUM EXTENT ALLOWABLE BY LAW, WE SHALL NOT BE LIABLE TO YOU FOR ANY INCIDENTAL, CONSEQUENTIAL, INDIRECT, SPECIAL, PUNITIVE OR EXEMPLARY DAMAGES (INCLUDING DAMAGES FOR LOST PROFIT, LOSS OF BUSINESS OR THE LIKE) ARISING OUT OF OR RELATING TO THIS AGREEMENT, OUR PERFORMANCE HEREUNDER OR DISRUPTION OF ANY OF THE FOREGOING, EVEN IF CLIENT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES AND REGARDLESS OF THE CAUSE OF ACTION, WHETHER SOUNDING IN CONTRACT, TORT, BREACH OF WARRANTY OR OTHERWISE.
 TO THE MAXIMUM EXTENT ALLOWABLE BY LAW, OUR AGGREGATE LIABILITY UNDER THIS AGREEMENT SHALL IN NO EVENT EXCEED THE AGGREGATE COMPENSATION PAID BY YOU TO US UNDER THIS AGREEMENT.

-**PRIVACY POLICY:**

-We will never sell or share Your personal information, including your address, email addresses, phone numbers, or financial/spending data unless that information is required for the purchase of a component or service integrated into the Deliverables or for an agreement between Us and a subcontractor.

-Components or services We deploy on Your behalf (such as hosting, email, or Social media services) may have different privacy policies.
-We are not responsible for how they use Your data.
-YOU agree that the entire risk arising from Your use of such Third-party services remains solely with You, to the maximum extent permitted under applicable law.

 **GOVERNING LAW AND DISPUTE RESOLUTION:**